 - Community property

 - Estate planning

 - Human rights

 - Intellectual property

-BiographyMather served as Associate Dean for Academic and Student Affairs from 2005 to 2016.
+BiographyMather served as Associate Dean for Academic and Student Affairs from 1999 to 2002 and 2005 to 2016.
 She teaches in the areas of Property, Family Law, and Wills, Estates and Trusts.
 She has also offered courses in Planning and Drafting Wills and Trusts, Land Use Planning, Environmental Law, and Human Rights, particularly in the area of Population Law and Policy.

 After graduating from the University of Illinois College of Law , she practiced in the areas of family law, real estate transactions, wills and trusts, landlord tenant and small business.
-She returned to the University of Illinois to complete her masters in law, concentrating on the property and land use areas.
+She returned to the University of Illinois to complete her masters in law, concentrating on property and land use.
 She joined the faculty in 1985.